Skip to Content

 Check out my post on How to Prepare for a Cesarean Without Expecting One.

-One of the previous tips for a successful VBAC was to create a cesarean birth plan.
+Previously, I mentioned creating a cesarean birth plan as one of my tips for a successful VBAC.
 Did that idea evoke anxiety, fear, dread or other uncomfortable feelings?
 If so, you likely have a few birth fears, which is expected and normal.

 10 Proven Tips for a Successful VBAC